ISA reference page

 If the PC goes directly from 0 to 4, causing it to never display anything other than 0000, you’re not supposed to add 4 to the PC on each tick!!!!!!

-If it skips ffc3 and only displays 0029, you probably demultiplexed the data in the reg file instead of the write enable, which is wrong.
+If it shows something like 7777 you probably demultiplexed the data in the reg file instead of the write enable, which is wrong.
 See lecture 19 slides 12 and 13.

 If it otherwise never displays anything, check: